CDR plasma model

 computeCdrDiffusionCoefficients(const Real a_time,

-@brief Compute CDR fluxes on electrode-gas interfaces.
-This is used as a boundary condition in the CDR equations.
+@brief Compute CDR species fluxes on electrode-gas EB interfaces.

-@param[in] a_normal Boundary normal vector.
-This points into the gas phase.
+@param[in] a_normal Outward unit normal pointing into the gas phase.

-@param[in] a_extrapCdrFluxes Extrapolated fluxes from the gas side.
+@param[in] a_extrapCdrFluxes CDR fluxes extrapolated from the gas-phase interior.

 */